route4me/route4me-net-core/Route4MeDbExample/Route4MeDbExample/README.md

 5. The module RunExamples contains 4 examlples (methods):

 - CreateRoute4MeDatabase - demonstrates how to create a database with Route4Me data structure in the specified database provider.
-- CreateAddressBookContact - demonstrates how to initialize and save in the database address book contact.
+- CreateAddressBookContact - demonstrates how to initialize and save in the database an address book contact.
 - CopyRouteJsonResponseToDatabase - demonstrates how to import JSON content of the Route4Me route object and save it in the database.
 - CreateOptimizationAndSaveToDatabase - demonstrates how to create an optimization in the Route4Me account and simultaneously save it in the database.